maxmind/mmdb-from-go-blogpost/README.md

 ### AcmeCorp's data

 For the purposes of this tutorial, I have mocked up some data for a fictional company, AcmeCorp.
-This method can be adapted for your own real data, as long as that data maps to IPs or IP ranges.
+This method can be adapted for your own real data, as long as that data maps to IP addresses or IP address ranges.

 AcmeCorp has three departments:
-- SRE, whose IPs come from the 56.0.0.0/16 range,
+- SRE, whose IP addresses come from the 56.0.0.0/16 range,
-- Development, whose IPs come from the 56.1.0.0/16 range, and
+- Development, whose IP addresses come from the 56.1.0.0/16 range, and
-- Management, whose IPs come from the 56.2.0.0/16 range.
+- Management, whose IP addresses come from the 56.2.0.0/16 range.

 Members of the SRE department have access to all three of AcmeCorp's environments, `development`, `staging`, and `production`.
 Members of the Development and Management departments have access to the `development` and `staging` environments (but not to `production`).